 I picked the shrimp and grits – two servers told me it was their favorite selection, and now I know why!
 Besides the shrimp, this dish includes bites of andouille sausage with a tasso ham gravy served over gouda grits.
 YUM!

-The Ruby Slipper.
-(Orange Beach) The Ruby Slipper is known for their amazing breakfasts and brunches.
-This restaurant hails from NOLA and you can tell that in the menu…there’s a bit of creole in almost every selection.
+The Ruby Slipper Cafe is known for its amazing breakfasts and brunches.
+This restaurant hails from NOLA and you can tell that in the menu…there’s a bit of Creole in almost every selection.

 The Bloody Mary here was the best one I found on our visit.
 Maybe it was their award-winning mix, or maybe it was the bacon-infused vodka.
 Either way, I will return to The Ruby Slipper again and again.